fpaulpalis/PennyWise-GreenStash/legal/PRIVACY-POLICY.md

 ---
 #### Terms of Use

-_PennyWise Savings App_ is primarily offline and does not require internet permission to function.
-All data is stored locally on your device and never leaves it.
-However, once you access external sites, their policies apply, and we are not responsible for their content or data collection.
-Users are advised to review these policies before proceeding.

-This project is an independent modification of GreenStash, adapted to fit our requirements while maintaining its core functionality.
+PennyWise Savings App is free and open-source for non-commercial use, provided users agree to our privacy policies.

-This Privacy Policy is subject to updates without any prior notice.
+This Privacy Policy may change without prior notice.